knutdrescher/BiofilmQ/docs/usage/parameter_calculation.rst

 Tag cells
 ------------------------
-Sometimes (especially for the analysis or visualization of the experiment) it becomes useful to tag a subset of the observed cube objects based on the already calculated parameters.
+Sometimes (especially for the analysis or visualization of the experiment) it becomes useful to tag a subset of the observed objects based on the already calculated parameters.
 In contrast to *filter objects*, this function will add a new parameter for each new tag.
 All objects are still processed by the other parameter calculations in the same way.

 * **<user_defined_name>**.  (requires: parameter for tagging, rules) stores for each object the value 1 (true) if all filter rules are fulfilled otherwise it stores 0 (false)